 -Side effects of medicine.
 Multiple medicines, including high-blood-pressure medications and depression medications, have side effects resulting in dry mouth.

-When you come to Rogue Valley Family Dentistry, you can be sure that we’ll check you for dry mouth.
+When you come to Open Door Family Dentistry, you can be sure that we’ll check you for dry mouth.
 If you think you may suffer from dry mouth, don’t hesitate to call us at 541-773-4073 so we can pencil in your next appointment with Dr. Don Schiess in our Medford, Oregon, office.
-The whole team at Rogue Valley Family Dentistry is ready to help you get your dry mouth under control.
+The whole team at Open Door Family Dentistry is ready to help you get your dry mouth under control.